 Board of Directors

 Melissa Schutz Lilly, JD, is a Financial Advisor for Heller & Stieffel Wealth Management Group of UBS Financial Services, Inc. Prior to her role with UBS she was the Senior Vice President and Senior Wealth Advisor for IBERIA Wealth Advisors and OMNIBANK.
 As a senior wealth advisor, she advised clients on estate, gift, and retirement planning.
 Her role with IWA was client-centric and its goals were relationship-building and maintenance through a comprehensive approach to financial planning.
 As a trust officer with OMNIABANK, Melissa oversaw the day to day operations of a $500,000,000 trust department centered on fiduciary, custodial and retirement services.
 Prior to joining OMNI, Melissa practiced estate planning law in California with a major regional law firm.
 Her main focus has been on estate planning and trust administration.
 She earned her Juris Doctor from the University of California, Davis School of Law.
 She earned her Bachelor of Arts in English from the University of Colorado, Boulder where she graduated Summa Cum Laude.
 Melissa is a member of the California State Bar and the Estate Planning Council of New Orleans.
 She is the current board chair of Community Works, an avid runner and the mother of one.

 Vice Board Chair

-Sarah Hargrove Howard is the Acquisitions Director for the Conservation Fund’s Central Gulf Coast office, where she executes real estate acquisition projects that protect land and water with high conservation value across the gulf.
+Sarah Hargrove Howard is the Acquisitions Director for the Conservation Fund’s Central Gulf Coast office, where she executes real estate acquisition projects that protect land and water with high conservation value across the Gulf.
 In addition to her efforts to protect the Gulf’s environmental health, Sarah is dedicated to connecting our city’s Youth with quality education, culture and arts services.
-She is an active volunteer with the Junior League of New Orleans, Big Class, the Louisiana Landmarks Society, and the Friends of the Cabildo.
+She is an active volunteer with the Junior League of New Orleans, the Louisiana Landmarks Society, and the Friends of the Cabildo.
 Sarah received her Masters of Science in Sustainable Real Estate Development from Tulane University in 2013.
 She holds a Bachelors degree in Mass Communications from Texas Tech University.
-In her time outside the office, Sarah enjoys kayak fishing, college football, cooking and floral design.
+In her time outside the office, Sarah enjoys kayak fishing, college football, cooking, floral design and exploring New Orleans with her husband and two kids, Bonnie and Bill.